-IAPHL hosts monthly facilitated discussions about health supply chain logistics on its listserv.
+IAPHL hosts facilitated discussions about health supply chain logistics on its listserv.
 Below are summaries of the discussions, with excerpted comments from IAPHL members.

 Click on the sidebar to search for conversations by topic.